pohlm01/master-thesis/2_preliminaries.typ

 //   - Securing local networks and smart card authentication
 //   - Restricted access to #glspl("vpn")

-A #gls("pki", long: true) is a crucial part of ensuring security in various digital systems.
+A #gls("pki", long: true) is crucial to ensuring security in various digital systems.
 Its core functionality is to bind a cryptographic public key to a set of verified information~@rfc_pki.
 Typically, this information represents an identity such as a domain name, company name, or the name of a natural person.
-However, in some cases, the verified information instead contains permissions, or ownership, without an identity.
+However, in some cases, the verified information instead contains permissions or ownership without an identity.
-An example of that is the @rpki, which is used to secure @bgp announcements and therefore harden the security of routing on the internet @rfc_rpki.
+An example is the @rpki, which is used to secure @bgp announcements and, therefore, harden the security of routing on the internet~@rfc_rpki.

-The verified information and public key are combined with a cryptographic signature of the @ca and form a #emph([certificate]) that way.
+The verified information and public key are combined with a cryptographic signature of the @ca to form a #emph([certificate]) that way.
 The common format to encode the verified information and signature is X.509.
 Later, a #gls("rp", long: true) can parse the certificate, verify the signature, and trust the signed information given that it trusts the @ca.